 - Taking Aspirin or Ibuprofen

-Enjoy Your New Pillow For Acid Reflux & GERD
+Enjoy Your New Pillow For Acid Reflux or GERD

 We hope you enjoyed this guide on how to choose the best pillows for acid reflux & GERD.